andreasKroepelin/typst-notebook/README.md

 document.
 In this overview, you can find all notes that mention this tag and by clicking any of their titles in this list you can jump to that note.

+### Entry overview
+Also at the top of the document, you can find an automatic table of contents with all then entries in your notebook.

 ## Considerations for choosing the PDF viewer
 Some PDF viewers like `evince` on Linux have a _preview_ feature that comes in